 MultiBit HD is a desktop wallet available for Windows, Mac, and Linux.
 Its intuitive interface and simple-to-follow tutorials guide users through creating a bitcoin wallet and its backup in minutes.
 This wallet has been featured on Forbes, Wired, CoinDesk, and The Register.
 It is available in 40 languages and can be used with the KeepKey hardware wallet.

 Bitcoin Core is Bitcoin’s bitcoin wallet, i.e. it is the one that can be downloaded from Bitcoin.org.
 It’s available for Linux, Mac, and Windows.
 With Bitcoin Core, users will need a substantial chunk of hard drive space as well as quite a bit of time to initially sync the bitcoin blockchain (over 145GB).
 While this wallet can be resource-heavy, it also supports the community by helping prevent miners and banks from taking over bitcoin.
+We love the community support so we rank this as one of the Best Desktop Cryptocurrency Wallets.

 Green Address is an HD wallet with two-factor authentication and a convenient, watch-only mode that lets users check transactions and balances securely even over public wi-fi, because it doesn’t allow for changing wallet settings or making transactions because the private key is never loaded.
 A simple username and password is all that’s needed to check transactions on even a third party computer, but Green Address also offers apps for desktop and mobile.
+Many users have told us this is one of the best desktop cryptocurrency wallets.

 Electrum has been around since 2011, and is a free and decentralized open-source bitcoin wallet option that is very fast thanks to using servers that index the Bitcoin blockchain.